Ramsey Numbers through the Lenses of Polynomial Ideals and Nullstellens\"atze: Introduction

-As we see in Section \ref{PolynomialSection}, the encoding in Theorem \ref{binEdge2} can be modified to give bounds for many other Ramsey-type numbers, including Schur, Rado, van der Waerden, and Hales-Jewett numbers \cite{GrahamRothschildSpencer,LandmanRobertson}.
+As we see in Section \ref{PolynomialSection}, the encoding in Theorem \ref{binEdge2} can be modified to give bounds for many other Ramsey-type numbers, including Schur, Rado, van der Waerden, and Hales-Jewett numbers.
 We can define numbers analogous to the restricted online Ramsey numbers for Ramsey-type problems in terms of another Builder-Painter game.
-We define this game for a fixed $n$ as follows.

-For each turn, Builder selects one object from $S_n$ and Painter assigns it a color in $[k]$.
+We define this game for a fixed $n$ as follows: For each turn, Builder selects one object from $S_n$ and Painter assigns it a color in $[k]$.
 Builder wins once there is a color $c$ and an element $X \in \P_n^c$ where every element of $X$ is assigned color $c$.
 Define the number $\tilde R_k(\P_n^1,\dots, \P_n^k;S_n)$ to be the smallest number of turns for which Builder is guaranteed a victory.
 In this notation, the restricted online Ramsey number $\tilde R(r,s;n)$ is equal to $\tilde R_2(\P_n^1,\P_n^2;S_n)$ with $\P_n$ and $S_n$ defined as above for the Ramsey number $R(r,s)$.
 Theorem \ref{NullDegree_general_case} generalizes Theorems \ref{binEdge2} and \ref{RamseyNullUpperBound}. \begin{theorem} Let $A = (\{S_n\},\{\P^c_n\};k)$ be a Ramsey-type problem.
 Then for each $n$, the Ramsey-type number for $A$ is strictly greater than $n$ if and only if the following system of equations has no solution over $\Ftwobar$.

 If $n\ge R(A)$, then the minimal degree of a Nullstellensatz certificate for this system is at most $\tilde R_k(\P_n^1,\dots,\P_n^k;S_n) - 1$.

 Moreover, the number of solutions to this system is equal to the number of $k$-colorings of $S_n$ such that for every color $c$, each set $X \in \P_n^c$ contains an object that is not assigned color $c$. \end{theorem}